-Starting a cold engine
+EBU20181 Starting a cold engine

 Always make sure all control cables work smoothly before you begin riding in cold weather.
 If the control cables are frozen or do not work smoothly, you could be unable to control the ATV, which could lead to an accident or collision.
+ECB00150

-See the "Engine break-in" section on page 6-4 prior to operating the engine for the first time.
+See the "Engine break-in" section on page 6-5 prior to operating the engine for the first time.

-- 1. Set the parking brake.

-- 2. Turn the fuel cock to "ON".

-- 3. Turn the key to "ON" and the engine stop switch to "O".

-- 4. Shift the transmission into neutral.
+- 1. Set the parking brake. - 2.
+Turn the fuel cock to "ON". - 3.
+Turn the main switch to "ON" and the engine stop switch to " ∩". - Shift the transmission into neutral.
+The neutral indicator light should come on.
+If the indicator light does not come on, have a Yamaha dealer check the electrical circuit.

-- Use the starter (choke) in reference to the figure: